 Brief Description: PNG is a global storehouse of biodiversity.
 As elsewhere, protected areas constitute an important vehicle for biodiversity conservation; however the national capacity to administer PAs is weak and many sites suffer from neglect-undermining their conservation utility.
 PNG has committed to establish a "comprehensive, effectively managed and ecologically-representative national system of protected areas".
-Four major needs have been identified in order to achieve this policy goal, namely: (i) improve decision-making to guide conservation site action; (ii) better target investments in biodiversity management at the site level; (iii) strengthen traditional conservation measures; and (iv) advance conservation in landscapes.
+Four major needs have been identified in order to achieve this policy goal, namely: (i) improve decision-making to guide conservation measures; and (iv) advance conservation in landscapes.
 The project is designed to address these needs by strengthening the capacity of the state and communities to manage the existing PA network-improving governance of the PA system while simultaneously strengthening PA management in areas with high biodiversity values.
 Site interventions will be located to test a landscape approach to conservation-addressing threats within the site and in surrounding landscapes as needed to secure biodiversity values.
 This conforms with the ridge to reef approach.
 PNG will share lessons and good practices with other countries participating in the Pacific Ridge to Reef Programme.
 Funding will be sources from the biodiversity and land degradation focal areas, with the LD funds utilised to marry PA management and landscape management to address landscape level threats such as wildfires.